garwin00/LectureNotes/ixd102-wk6-lecturenotes.md

 Illustrated Jewish Children's books.

-'beat the whites with the red wedge'
+'Beat the whites with the red wedge'
 Propaganda.

 Looked at how architecture and painting could work together - how space and form work together.